 Directions:

 Weigh the meat after fat/silver skin removal.
-You will want to make the correct amount of brine, where the amount of curing agent is matched to the real weight of the meat being cured, not to the weight shown on the supermarket package, and not the weight before you remove fat.
-Otherwise, you will use too much curing agent, and that is not a good idea.
+You will want to make the correct amount/concentration of brine, where the amount of curing agent is matched to the real weight of the meat being cured, not to the weight shown on the supermarket package, and not the weight before you remove fat.
+Otherwise, you will use too much Prague #1 curing salt, and that is not a good idea.
 Specifically, you risk making the brine toxic.
 I typically wear latex or nitrile gloves when working with curing agents.

 Put the prepared meat into the refrigerator on a plate.